Hendrick Motorsports in the NASCAR Cup Series: Days of Thunder

 In 1989 and 1990, Hendrick Motorsports served as a technical consultant during the filming of Days of Thunder, including providing camera-equipped race cars to capture racing footage.
 The team prepared 14 race cars for the filming.
-In-race footage was taken at the 1989 Autoworks 500 at Phoenix International Raceway, and the 1990 Daytona 500, in addition to stunt footage shot outside of NASCAR events.
-At each race, the cars would run 100 miles before start-and-parking.
+In-race footage was taken at the 1989 Autoworks 500 at Phoenix, and the 1990 Daytona 500, in addition to stunt footage shot outside of NASCAR events.
+At each race, the cars would run 100 miles before start and parking.
 At Phoenix, Hendrick qualified two movie cars: the No. 46 City Chevrolet Lumina driven by Greg Sacks, and the No. 51 Exxon Lumina driven by Bobby Hamilton.
-An additional car, the No. 18 Hardee's Lumina driven by Tommy Ellis, failed to qualify.
+An additional car, the No. 18 Exxon Lumina driven by Tommy Ellis, failed to qualify.
 Though the cars were not intended to run competitively, Hamilton qualified fifth and led five laps before pulling off the track.
 Sacks would run the 46 in the Busch Clash exhibition race at Daytona in early 1990, finishing second in one of the movie cars.
 After the incident at Phoenix, the two cars fielded at the Daytona 500 with Ellis (No. 18 Hardee's Lumina) and Hamilton (No. 51 Mello Yello Lumina) were not officially scored.

 Following the production of the film, Sacks continued to drive for Hendrick's research and development team on a part-time basis in 1990.
 Sacks attempted two races (1 DNQ) in the No. 46, twelve in the No. 18 with sponsorship from Ultra Slim Fast, and three in the No. 17 as a substitute for Darrell Waltrip.
 Sacks earned a second-place finish at Talladega in May, and a pole at Daytona in July.
 The team was shut down and Sacks released at the end of the year, due to Slim Fast ending its sponsorship.